 You can find the suggested reading at uvu.edu/firstyear/freshmanreading/

-of the book at the beginning of the fall semester.
+of the fall semester.